 Twyla’s Friends does not have a shelter or Kennel facility and relies solely on foster homes.
 Dogs fostered in homes have the advantage that they are learning house manners and rules from their foster parents and in return, the foster parents get to know the dog very well and can make the best possible match for a new family, as they know what their particular foster dog needs, likes, doesn’t like and is afraid of.

 Foster dogs live with the family as their own on a temporary basis until a new home is found = sometimes that goes quickly, sometimes that takes a little longer.
 While Foster parents provide the home environment and daily exercise, Twyla’s friends manage and pay for all the vetting.
-We can provide crates if needed.
+We can provide crates if needed, as well as available donated food.

 We ask that: